HMXCorp/ACTS-Procurement-Accelerator/README.md

 See [Information Assistant Deployment and Use](InformationAssistant/README.md) for information on deploying the Information Assistant for use with the ACTS Procurement Accelerator.

+## Open PEPPOL Support
+Example data and supporting code described in this repository apply [Open Contracting Partnership](https://www.open-contracting.org/) data and rules as defined (and extended) in the [Open Contracting Data Stnadard](https://standard.open-contracting.org/latest).
+The Pan-European Public Procurement On-Line organization, or PEPPOL is an international non-profit organization that enables any organisation to send and receive standard business documents, including electronic documents in procurement processes.
+The applications described in this repository can manage electronic documents defined in the PEPPOL standard, providing a layer of analytics that improve transparency and compliance.
+See the [PEPPOL Support document](./PEPPOL/README.md) for more infomation about implementing Procurement Accelerator capabilities with PEPPOL electronic documents.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.